google/skia-buildbot/perf/Spanner.md

 All the team members have been given read permissions for the spanner databases.
 You can run the queries in Spanner studio available in the GCP console.

+# Run a local instance against Production Database (Readonly)

+The spanner instances have been configured to provide readonly access to the developers working on perf.
+If you want to run a local FE instance against the production spanner database, run the following command from the `perf` directory.

+    ./run_with_spanner.sh p=<gcp project> i=<spanner instance id> d=<database name> config=<path to perf instance config file>

+The values for the arguments can be found in the relevant config file under `//perf/configs/spanner/*.json`.

+You may get authentication errors during server startup.
+PGAdapter uses the GCP credentials on your machine to authenticate with Spanner.
+Refresh your credentials with the following commands.

+    gcloud config set project <gcp project>
+    gcloud auth application-default login

+Follow the instructions printed in these commands to refresh the local credentials and then run the `./run_with_spanner.sh` command again.